Serapias parviflora: Description

 Serapias parviflora grows to around 10–30 cm high (occasionally up to 40 cm).
 At the base of the stem, there are 4–7 keeled, linear leaves, and 1–3 bract-like leaves further up the stem.
 The 3–8 flowers (rarely up to 12) are arranged in a spike.
 The greyish-pink sepals and petals form a hood over the column and the lip, which is typically 14–19 mm long.

 Distribution

 Serapias parviflora is found natively across the Mediterranean Basin from the Iberian Peninsula to the Aegean Sea, as well as in the Canary Islands and along the Atlantic coast of France.
 It was discovered in 1989 at Rame Head in Cornwall (United Kingdom), and may have dispersed there naturally.
-That colony disappeared after 20 years, but in 2021, fifteen plants were discovered in the 11th-floor roof garden of Nomura International's office building in the City of London.
+That colony disappeared after 20 years, but in 2021, 16 plants were discovered growing on the 11th-floor biodiverse green roof at Nomura International's office building in the City of London.